Douwe Blumberg: Personal life

 Blumberg was born in Los Angeles, California.
-His grandparents hid a Jewish family in their home in Arnhem, The Netherlands, during the Nazi occupation.
+His grandparents hid a Jewish family in their home in Arnhem, Netherlands, during the Nazi occupation.
 When the Germans discovered their hiding place, Blumberg's grandfather was sent to Dachau, where he was murdered.
 His father and his brothers served in World War II.
 His family's experiences were the foundation of a history in military history.
 Both of his parents were talented amateur artists.
 They raised their children in a home without television and focused on history, education, and formal and informal art education.
 At Beverly Hills High School, he took metal shop taught by a former machinist's mate where he learned to weld, cast, make molds.
 He grew up riding horses and became an assistant trainer at age 15.

 His family hired woodcarver James Conrad Dallas as a private tutor, which turned into a 35 year long relationship.
 Blumberg spent several years in Europe as a youth where he learned about Western artistic traditions.

 He studied four years of sculpture, metal working, and jewelry while studying at Idyllwild School of Music and the Arts, attending the University of Southern California at the same time.
 He then became an apprentice at an art foundry where he learned how to cast bronze sculptures.
 After graduating from college, he bought a stable in Los Angeles and became a professional horse trainer.
 When he decided to become a sculptor full time, he moved to Northern Kentucky in 2001 where he has a studio.
 He is married to Marci Blumberg and between them they have four daughters.